pchomik/pytest-spec/README.md

 ## Download

-All versions of library are available on official `pypi server <https://pypi.org/project/pytest-spec/#history>`_.
+All versions of library are available on official [pypi server](https://pypi.org/project/pytest-spec/#history).

 ## Install